Civ 6 Diplomatic Victory

 - Printing (Renaissance, 2 universities): Forbidden City.
 Built on flat land adjacent to a city center.
 Adds +1 wildcard policy slot; use it for the policies above.
 Very competitive.

 - ★ Sanitation (Industrial, 2 neighborhoods): Országház.
 Built adjacent to a river.
 Doubles your DF from suzerainty!
-Needs Skyscrapers to boost, not Gothic Architecture.
+Needs Skyscrapers, not Gothic Architecture, to build quickly.

-- Computers (Atomic, Level 3 government): More spies.
+- Computers (Atomic, Tier 3 government): More spies.

 - ★★ Seasteads (Future, No boost): +1 DVP.

 - Found your first (or an early) Holy Site next to a forest.
-Drop a map tack on the forest so you don't accidentally chop or improve it.
+Drop a map tack on the forest so you don't accidentally chop or build over it.

 - Go for whatever pantheon fits your situation.
 See the priorities at the top of this page for suggested buffs.